Mónica Naranjo: Hiatus

-After feeling overwhelmed by the music industry in general, and after thinking about her own personal life and career, the performer took the decision of moving away from the stages.
+After feeling overwhelmed by the music industry in general, and after thinking about her own personal life and career, the performer took the decision of moving away from the stage.

-In 2005, after a long musical rest, Mónica briefly returned with a greatest hits album, Colección Privada, a big success that also included one new release "Enamorada de ti".
+In 2005, after a long break from music, Mónica released a greatest hits album, Colección Privada, a big success that also included one new release "Enamorada de ti".
 With this album, Mónica closed a stage in her life and career.
 In December 2005, she sang "Punto de partida" as a duet with Rocío Jurado in a TV homage titled Rocío...
 Siempre.
+In 2004, she recorded a version of Insensatez, from Mina for her album, Sampa Pa Ti.
+In 2006, she announced she was recording what would be Tarantula, her next album, and in 2007 the participated in a Spanish TV Program called "Sorpresa Sorpresa."
+She also made some red carpet appearances.

 Return

 On 29 February 2008, her new single Europa was officially launched on her official site climbing to No. 1 in the Spanish Single Charts.
 The Album Tarántula was made available in stores on 22 April 2008.
 This album, which marked her return to music after almost seven years reached number 1 in Spain, and was certified Platinum.
 Later, she released a limited special edition of the album, with a DVD and a photographic book of pictures of the Tarántula era.

 Following the success of her latest album Tarántula, Mónica Naranjo embarked on the tour Adagio Tour in which she offered a new vision of her songs and symphonic CD + DVD is a reflection of this journey.
 The concert included in this album was recorded on 16 October 2009 at the Teatro de la Ciudad de México, with the Philharmonic Orchestra of Mexico City, one of the most prestigious in America, directed by Pepe Herrero, who also signed the new orchestral arrangements.
 The 16-track CD was mixed and mastered by John M. Vinader.
 It was released in Mexico and the U.S.

 Thanks to the success of Tarántula, in 2010 the singer partnered with Studio Kawaii, (a Madrid-based studio specialised in manga style comics) and released simultaneously two comics, the semiautobiographical "Amor y lujo" and the fictional and futuristic "Todo mentira".
 Some years she started new projects and also released a recipe book.

 In 2011, she sang the theme song for Mexican telenovela Emperatriz and in 2012, she released A Opera-Rock, accompanying a novel in Spanish with a few strokes in other languages.
 It was co-produced by Mónica and by Óscar Tarruella, and arrangements were by Pepe Herrero and Chris Gordon.
 The release originally due in 2010 was postponed for release to February 2016 which finally had the title of Lubna, based on a same name novel.